 There are two main types of readers collisions or interference in RFID systems: multiple readers to tag collision and reader to reader collision.

-Multiple Readers to Tag Collisions: Multiple readers-to-tag collisions occurs when one tag is simultaneously located in an overlapped area between two neighbor reading areas [34, 35], and both readers communicate simultaneously with the shared tag as shown in figure 2.2.
+Multiple Readers to Tag Collisions: Multiple readers-to-tag collisions occurs when one tag is simultaneously located in an overlapped area between two neighbor reading areas [34, 35], and both readers communicate simultaneously with the shared tag as shown in Figure 2.2.
 In this situation, the tag will not be able to determine such communication, due to the interference between the two readers commands.

 Figure 2.2: Multiple readers to a single tag collision